 Finding eco-friendly things to do in Portugal isn’t difficult, because nature is at the heart of Portuguese life.
-Its people have a close relationship with their land, as they’ve had to rely on it for survival for so many years.

 For a nation that measures just 35,603 square miles, Portugal offers a spectacular mix of attractions and activities.
 There’s the dreamy coastline, white-washed rural villages, miles of vineyards, gently rolling hills, and an unmatched, easy-going way of life.